 Hidden Oaks Elementary School

-- Hidden Oaks Elementary School's student population of 434 students has declined by 10% over five school years.
+Hidden Oaks Elementary School's student population of 401 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 Hidden Oaks Elementary School is ranked within the top 50% of all 3,633 schools in Florida (based off of combined math and reading proficiency testing data) for the 2017-18 school year.